ingl3585/react-lift-state/labs/react-cities.md

 **Note:** All functionality must be placed within the App Component and no additional Components should be created for this solution to work.

+**Hint** Try setting up state first and rendering the big image based on the value in state.

+**Hint** Since you will be looping over an array of data, creating an image for each element and passing it the properties it needs, consider assigning the handleClick within the loop

+**Hint** Since you already have the value of the image src inside the loop perhaps you could pass the handleClick function the image url.

 #### Bonus - Green Border